-The second agreed measure to mitigate the fourth high risk is the development of a tool to view Telemetry Data, the DIT.
+The second agreed measure is the development of a tool to view Telemetry Data, the DIT.
 The DIT does indeed provide insight into telemetry data, for a list of Core Services, but only for up to the past 24 hours.
 Google explained it uses this short look-back period to be able to provide a reply within a relatively short time period.
 Admins can use the DIT every 24 hours if they want, to get a broader picture of Telemetry Data.